 Recent HIPAA Violation Examples and Settlements

-- Oklahoma State University (OSU) reached a 2022 agreement involving a CAP and payment of $875,000 to the OCR over improper PHI disclosure in 2016 and ‘17.
+- Oklahoma State University (2016–2017 disclosures): Reached a 2022 agreement with the OCR, including a CAP and payment of $875,000 for improper PHI handling.

-- In 2021, a New England based dermatological organization was found to have disposed of PHI inappropriately.
-Their 2022 agreement included a CAP and payment of $300,640.
+- New England dermatology organization (2021): Improper disposal of PHI led to a 2022 settlement, including a CAP and payment of $300,640.

 HIPAA Compliance: How to Avoid HIPAA Violations

-Any violation of HIPAA’s prescriptive rules can trigger the Enforcement Rule.
-Unlike certain other compliance frameworks, HIPAA does not require regular audits for certification.
-Instead, Covered Entities are assumed to be compliant unless an incident occurs and the OCR has cause to investigate.
-While this may seem like a relatively lax regulatory environment, the Enforcement process and fines above show that it is not.
-To avoid them, you need to comply.
+Any failure to follow HIPAA’s rules can result in a HIPAA violation under the Enforcement Rule.
+Unlike some other compliance frameworks, HIPAA does not mandate regular audits or certification.
+Instead, Covered Entities are presumed compliant unless an incident occurs that prompts the OCR to investigate.

 How to Uphold the HIPAA Privacy Rule